 Refer the case to Sac Metro Air District legal counsel

 The Sac Metro Air District Mutual Settlement Program (MSP) is a voluntary program adopted by its Board of Directors designed to settle violations without the time and expense of litigation.
-Additional information on the MSP in included in this informational brochure Resolving Violations.
+Find additional information on the MSP in our Resolving Violations informational brochure (English, Russian, Spanish)

 Extent of harm caused by the violation